Together in Christ: 'I Press On!' — Philippians 3:12-14

 Today's Prayer

-Thank you, dear Father, for this past year's good things, the Christlike things.
-For my errors in judgment, failure in behavior, and sin, I've let nest in my heart, I ask for Your forgiveness.
-Now, dear Father, with the help of the Holy Spirit, I leave these behind and focus on Jesus as I pursue Your transformation in me to become more and more like Him each day.
-As I enter this New Year, please bless my honorable and holy intentions and defeat those that are selfish and marred by the desires of my sinful flesh.
-Continue Your work in making a vessel of honor in service to Jesus and a blessing to the people around me.
+Thank You, dear Father, for this past year's good things, the Christlike things.
+For my errors in judgment, failure in behavior, and sin that I've let nest in my heart, I ask for Your forgiveness.
+Now, dear Father, with the help of the Holy Spirit, I leave these things behind and focus on Jesus as I pursue Your transformation in me to become more and more like Him each day.
+As I enter the New Year, please bless my honorable and holy intentions and defeat those that are selfish and marred by the desires of my sinful flesh.
+Continue Your work in making me a vessel of honor in service to Jesus and a blessing to the people around me.
 I ask this in the mighty name of Jesus.
 Amen.

 Related Scripture Readings